jesusms007/turbulence/README.md

 # Welcome

-This repository contains the code files from the paper X.
+This repository contains the code files from the paper [Modelling Turbulence in Galactic Centers](https://arxiv.org/abs/1909.12307).

 The version of the Gadget2 code is located in the folder "code".
 Please see the file "code/details.docx" for more information.